lavitrabhavsar-1991/Sydney-Housing-Market-Analysis/README.md

 **1. The most "expensive" suburb in Sydney is a statistical illusion.**

-Kurraba Point sits at a staggering **~$34M median** — almost 5× higher than its nearest competitors at $6–9M.
+Kurraba Point sits at a staggering **~$34M median** which is almost 5× higher than its nearest competitors at $6–9M.
 But when you calculate its affordability ratio (property price ÷ suburb median income), it comes out at **419×** annual income.
 The next highest suburb, Rose Bay, is 119×.
 Darling Point is 104×.

-That gap between 419× and 119× doesn't suggest Kurraba Point is "more expensive" — it suggests its median is being distorted by an extremely small number of ultra-premium transactions.
+That gap between 419× and 119× doesn't suggest Kurraba Point is "more expensive" rather it suggests its median is being distorted by an extremely small number of ultra-premium transactions.
 It's not a functioning residential market.
 It's an outlier masquerading as a suburb.

 **Recommendation for buyers/investors:** Kurraba Point's headline median should be treated as noise, not signal.
 Rose Bay and Darling Point represent genuinely high-value markets; Kurraba Point represents statistical distortion.